 “Mama is at home getting the place ready for you.
+She’s setting

-Samuel started crying.
+started crying.
 “Papa…Oh Papa…What’s wrong?”

 “She…She’s taking me back just like that?”
 Samuel pressed a hand

 to his forehead.
 “Oh no, I don’t deserve that.”

 “Maybe not Papa, but we love you.
 We want you to come home.
 Now

 is the time to live.
 God’s made His decision.”

-Samuel turned his head away from his daughter as he
+Samuel turned his head away from his daughter as he continued

-inside.
 “Is he awake?”
 Margaret nodded her head.
 “Pa?”

 Samuel turned his head toward Scott.
 “Pa, we have your bed all

 ready for you at home.
 You’re welcome to come home to get

 “And after that?”
 Samuel asked.

 “After that…” Scott lowered his head.
 “Pa, we’ll have to see.”

 By the next day, Samuel’s hand was shaking badly.
 He groaned,

 cried and begged, but nobody would give in.
 Scott clinched his

 softly put a hand on his shoulder to calm him.

-Later that day, on the 28th of November,
+Later that day, on the 28th of November, Dr. Stevens announced

-Stevens would have to ride out and check on him, but he was in good hands.
+have to ride out and check on him, but he was in good hands.

 As Margaret watched Abraham and Peter load the big man in the

 back of the wagon, Ann Pritchard came to stand beside her.
 “Can

 we talk?”
 Margaret nodded as she wiped her tears.
 She shivered

 as the icy wind blew through her coat, and hurried inside the

 hotel.
 Ann cleared her throat.
 “I…I know you have a lot on your

 mind, what with your father and all but…I have to talk to you

 “The wedding?”
 Margaret asked.